palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ## Connecting with the OpenBCI GUI

-[Download the latest version](http://openbci.com/index.php/downloads) of the OpenBCI GUI
+[Download the latest version](http://openbci.com/index.php/downloads) of the OpenBCI GUI.
+OpenBCI GUI gained WiFi Shield support as of 3.0.0 or later.

 ### Installing OpenBCI GUI